Gecko-Security/gecko-keyguard/README.md

 ---

 ### What is KeyGuard?
 KeyGuard is a decentralized key management infrastructure designed for dApps and users to securely manage account signer keys on the XRP Ledger.
+This addresses the vulnerabilities associated with centralized key management systems, which have historically led to significant financial losses.

 ### Features
 - **Signer Key Management**: Allows dApps to manage their XRPL account signer keys in a secure decentralized way.